jtylermoore2003/RFID-Phillips-Hue/README.md

 ###Installation
 Install the phue library by running `sudo pip install phue` in the terminal
 ###Setup
-Download the python files I have written by running `git clone https://github.com/jtylermoore2003/RFID-Phillips-Hue`
+Download the python files I have written by running `git clone https://github.com/jtylermoore2003/RFID-Phillips-Hue` and copy the file *Phillips-Hue-RFID.py* into the *MFRC522-python* folder

+**The code will not work if it is not within the MFRC522-python folder**

 Then navigate to the RFID-Phillips-Hue on your pi and open the file *phue-bridge-setup.py* and add the ip of your bridge to this section: